mrhartnett10/Ames-Housing-Data-Project/README.md

 ### Problem Solving Methods

-In order to be able to accurately provide insight to Rise, I will initially first have to create a model that can offer reasonable predictions of property sale price for their client data.
+In order to be able to accurately provide insight to Rise, I will initially first have to create a regression model that can offer reasonable predictions of property sale price for their client data.
 This will be the bulk of the project as we will see.
 Throughout the notebooks I will detail each step of the way the steps involved in the model building process.
 Once a sufficient model has beeen created, I will then apply that model to Rise's client database, predict the sales price, and then perform further analysis with this new information.
 I will provide a breakdown of why I recommend the neighborhoods that I do and the specific thinking that is best suited for Rise and their goal of profit maximization.

 ### Data Dictionary